IpamorelinCJC-1295Growth HormonePeptides

 Key Takeaways

-• Ipamorelin is the first growth hormone secretagogue shown to release GH selectively — even at 200× its effective dose, it did not significantly elevate ACTH or cortisol (PubMed, Raun et al., 1998).
+• Ipamorelin is the first GH secretagogue shown to release GH cleanly, even at 200x its effective dose, ACTH and cortisol didn't budge (PubMed, Raun et al., 1998).

-• Both compounds carry FDA Category 2 status (2024), prohibiting commercial compounding in the US.
+• Both are FDA Category 2 (2024).
+Can't be commercially compounded in the US.

 What Is CJC-1295 and Why Does the DAC Version Matter?

-Two versions exist, and the difference between them is clinically significant:
+Two versions exist, and the difference matters a lot in practice:

-CJC-1295 without DAC (also called Mod GRF 1-29): Half-life of approximately 30 minutes.
-It produces a sharp, physiological GH pulse when injected, mimicking the natural pulsatile pattern of GHRH release.
-Dosed 1–2× daily.
+CJC-1295 no-DAC (also called Mod GRF 1-29): Half-life around 30 minutes.
+Sharp, physiological GH pulse when you pin it, basically mimics the natural rhythm.
+Run it 1–2x daily.

-CJC-1295 with DAC (Drug Affinity Complex): The DAC modification allows the peptide to bind covalently to albumin in the bloodstream, dramatically extending its half-life to 6–8 days.
-A single injection of CJC-1295 DAC raises plasma GH levels 2–10x over baseline for 6 or more days and elevates IGF-1 by 0.5–3x for 9–11 days (Teichman et al., JCEM, 2006).
-This is the only peer-reviewed human pharmacokinetic study on CJC-1295 DAC.
+CJC-1295 DAC (Drug Affinity Complex): The DAC tag binds the peptide covalently to albumin in the blood, stretching the half-life to 6–8 days.
+One pin of CJC-1295 DAC raises plasma GH 2–10x over baseline for 6+ days and pushes IGF-1 up 0.5–3x for 9–11 days (Teichman et al., JCEM, 2006).
+That's still the only peer-reviewed human PK study on CJC-1295 DAC, which tells you something about the state of the field.

-The choice between DAC and non-DAC has real protocol implications.
-Weekly DAC injections are convenient but produce non-pulsatile GH elevation.
-Daily non-DAC injections are more burdensome but maintain the rhythmic pattern of natural GH secretion, which may matter for avoiding desensitization of pituitary receptors.
+The DAC vs no-DAC choice has real protocol consequences.
+Weekly DAC pins are convenient but produce flat, non-pulsatile GH.
+Daily no-DAC pins are more annoying but keep the rhythm of natural GH secretion, which probably matters for avoiding pituitary receptor desensitisation.

 What Is Ipamorelin and What Makes It Selective?

-In the landmark 1998 characterisation study by Raun et al. in Endocrinology, ipamorelin was tested at doses more than 200 times its effective dose for GH release (ED50).
-At these doses, ACTH and cortisol levels did not differ significantly from those observed with GHRH stimulation alone (PubMed, 1998).
-This contrasted sharply with GHRP-2 and GHRP-6, which produced significant cortisol and ACTH elevation — side effects that limit their clinical usefulness.
+In the 1998 Raun et al. characterisation paper in Endocrinology, ipa was tested at doses 200x its effective dose for GH release (ED50).
+Even there, ACTH and cortisol didn't differ significantly from GHRH alone (PubMed, 1998).
+GHRP-2 and GHRP-6 in the same paradigm bumped both, which is exactly why most clinical stacks moved to ipa.

-The half-life of ipamorelin is approximately 2 hours.
-It produces a short, sharp GH pulse that declines over 3–4 hours.
-When combined with a GHRH analogue like CJC-1295, the two mechanisms produce a larger, more sustained GH release than either achieves alone.
+Ipa's half-life is around 2 hours.
+You get a short, sharp GH pulse that fades over 3–4 hours.
+Pair it with a GHRH analogue like CJC-1295 and the combined pulse is bigger and longer than either compound on its own.

 Why Stack Them?
 The Dual-Receptor Logic

-The pituitary gland releases GH when stimulated by two inputs:
+The pituitary releases GH when two inputs hit at the same time:

-1. GHRH receptor activation → tells the pituitary to prepare and release GH
+1. GHRH receptor activation → primes the pituitary, "get ready, release GH"

-2. Ghrelin receptor (GHS-R1a) activation → amplifies and extends that GH release
+2. Ghrelin receptor (GHS-R1a) activation → amplifies and extends the release

 According to the 2006 phase II study by Teichman et al. in the Journal of Clinical Endocrinology & Metabolism, multiple CJC-1295 injections produced dose-dependent increases in plasma GH concentrations, with mean GH concentrations increasing by 1.5 to 3.0 fold during 28 days after dosing, and mean IGF-1 concentrations increasing by 1.3 to 1.5 fold (PubMed).